Tech-Monkeys/resto/README.md

 The bot displays the bill and gives a choice to either confirm or to update the order.

-After the final confirmation, the bot gives out a final bill with the calculated time required to complete your order depending upon the previously stacked orders.
+After the final confirmation, the bot gives out a final bill along with the calculated time required to complete your order depending upon the previously stacked orders.

 ## Functions used in the code
 * usage() --> Allow users to flag messages as being follow-up items